ShepherdCode/ShepherdPi/README.md

 # ShepherdPi
-The repository is devoted to using Raspberry Pi in the classroom at Shepherd University.
+This repository is devoted to using Raspberry Pi in the classroom at Shepherd University.

 ## Hardware
 The Pi is a small computer that can be battery powered and installed in small robots.